rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 - `location`: a named location
 - `device`: a device, such as appliances, computers, or network elements
 - `application`: a software application
-- `group`: a group of persons or entities.
-Its members are defined in the `members` property.

-### members
-Type: `String[Boolean]` (optional).
-The members of a group.

-The set is represented as an object, with each key being the uid of another JSCard.
-The value for each key in the object MUST be `true`.
-If this property is set, then the `kind` property value MUST be `group`.

 ### relatedTo